M0RDI0/mordio-ableton-theme/INSTALLATION_GUIDE.md

 ---

-## Enjoy Your Studio Sessions!
+## All Set!

-Thank you for supporting me!
-This theme was a fun little project, and I hope it makes your studio sessions a bit more enjoyable.
+The theme should now be active in Ableton Live 12.

-Now go make some music!
+Enjoy your studio sessions!

 ---